Ready to use directly from the package, the 1st thing you will notice is its smooth, creamy consistency.

 EZ960 clay, when rolled to 1 or 2 cards thick, cuts like a dream on the Silhouette paper cutter.

 In its dried, greenware stage, EZ960 is easy to sand, file and carve.
 Dried pieces are quite flexible, less delicate and less fragile.
 This is a plus when fitting parts and pieces or when handling, assembling or manipulating your greenware.
 Making paste for assembly of pieces and parts is easy… simply add a few drops of distilled water to a small amount of clay to create your desired consistency.
 If necessary, EZ960 drills easily in its greenware state, and is not prone to cracking, chipping or other issues.

 Gemstone Firing Guide for a comprehensive list of gemstones that are compatible with the firing times and temperatures of EZ960.
-Most, but not all, cz’s and lab created gemstones can be fired at 1675°F / 913C for 2 hours on an open kiln shelf (see Firing Schedule below) without failure or color change.
+Most, but not all, CZs and lab created gemstones can be fired at 1675°F / 913C for 2 hours on an open kiln shelf (see Firing Schedule below) without failure or color change.
+Nano Gems can be co-fired on an open shelf safely with EZ960 up to 1700°F for 4 hours without risk of failure or color change.

 Glass or dichroic gems are not compatible with the firing schedule of EZ960 and must be set after firing.

-While torch firing is technically feasible, it is not recommended.
+Torch firing is not recommended.
 After ensuring the clay is bone-dry, fire on a open shelf raised above the kiln floor at full ramp speed at any of the times and temperatures below: